jandinter/design_documents_for_contracts/design_document.md

 ## Requirements

-### “Must haves”: Important requirements which must be covered
+### "Must haves": Important requirements which must be covered

+- Main obligations of the parties
+- Risks which need to be mitigated or allocated
+- Potential conflicts and how to address them